Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 - Chapter 7 of *Programming and Mathematical Thinking*
 - Chapters 2 and 3 of *Doing Math with Python*

+### Week Nine: October 26, 2020 to October 30, 2020

+- How do I use the mathematical concepts of sets and Boolean logic to design Python programs that are easier to implement and understand?

+**Reading Assignments**

+- Chapter 8 of *Programming and Mathematical Thinking*
+- Chapter 5 of *Doing Math with Python*

 ## Calendar Overview

 ### August